 How to stream US Open for free on Kayo Sports

 Every round of the US Open will be live streamed, with replays available on demand to watch whenever you want.
 In addition, among the special features unique to Kayo, the Featured Groups option gives you a chance to watch the best players from the first half of each round.
 Kayo Sports costs $25/month for a Basic subscription, which allows you to watch on two screens at the same time; or $35/month for a Premium subscription, which supports three simultaneous streams.

 The good news: new users get a 14-day free trial, so you have two weeks to test-drive the platform and see if it's for you.
 Consequently, you can sign up now and watch the US Open Championship completely free.
-There's plenty more golf being broadcast during this period, too, which can explore on our global golf calendar.

 Read our full review of Kayo Sports.